coderschool/bootcamp-ruby/week1/assignment/todo/README.md

 As a..., I want to ..., so that I can ...

-- [ ] As a User, I want to add a new todo item
+- [ ] My program can load todo items from a text file (named tood.md)
 - [ ] As a User, I want to mark an existing item as done
-- [ ] My program can load todo items from a text file
+- [ ] As a User, I want to add a new todo item
-- [ ] My program can save changes the user makes (add/remove/complete) to the file.
+- [ ] [Bonus] My program can save changes in my list back to the file